kavigupta/kavigupta.github.com/_posts/2017-01-13-Circle-Tree-as-a-Calculator.md

 ## Numbers

 For math, the first thing we need are numbers.
 I'm just going to draw some pictures which are *defined* to be the numbers.
-We don't worry too much about whether they are "really" numbers or not in the way that we don't worry about whether "102" or "CII" is a better way to explain the concept of "how many cents in a dollar plus how many hands a person has"ness.
+We don't worry too much about whether they are "really" numbers or not in the way that we don't worry about whether "102" or "CII" is a better way to explain the concept of "how many cents in a dollar plus how many hands a person has"ness.[^1]

 So this is 0: